-Family-centered practitioners view all family members, including maternal and paternal relatives, fictive kin, and informal helpers, as important resources and sources of support for the family.
-These practitioners are skilled in engaging informal and formal community resources by involving them, as appropriate, in family assessment and case planning and in providing ongoing support to families before, during, and after services are ended by the formal child welfare agency and other community agencies.
-The following resources address how to engage community members to support children, youth, and families.
+Family-centered practitioners view all family members, including maternal and paternal relatives, fictive kin, and informal helpers, as important resources and supports for the family.
+These practitioners are skilled in engaging informal and formal community resources.
+They involve them, as appropriate, in family assessment and case planning and in providing ongoing support to families before, during, and after services are ended by the formal child welfare agency and other community agencies.
+The following resources address how to engage community members to support children, youth, and families, including State and local examples.

 Community-Based Family Support: Exemplars with Implementation and Evaluation Strategies